GortTechnology/KlaatuServiceDebugger/README.md

 ## Deployment

 You DO NOT need to add the entire ServiceDebugger project code to your Service Solution.
-Just add the ServiceDebugger.dll assembly, and modify the program.cs file as illustrated above.
-The source code is provided for you so that you can modify it if you desire, but you only need the compiled assembly found in the [PrecompiledBinary](https://github.com/GortTechnology/KlaatuServiceDebugger/tree/main/PrecompiledBinary) folder to use the debugger shim with your service project.
+Just add the ServiceDebugger.dll assembly found in the [PrecompiledBinary](https://github.com/GortTechnology/KlaatuServiceDebugger/tree/main/PrecompiledBinary) folder, and modify the program.cs file as illustrated above.
+The source code is provided for you so that you can modify it if you desire but you only need the pre-compiled assembly to use the debugger shim with your service project.

-The ServiceDebugger shall NOT be deployed with the service compiled in release mode.
+The ServiceDebugger should NOT be deployed with the service compiled in release mode.
 It is compiled out and not required in release mode.
-Neither is it licensed, or necessary for deployment to end-users.
+Neither is it licensed, necessary, or useful for deployment to end-users.